CarloCattano/torn/README.md

 6. Configuration

-A C file is used to configure the keyboard (https://github.com/qmk/qmk_firmware/blob/master/keyboards/torn/keymaps/default/keymap.c)[keymap].
+- A C file is used to configure the keyboard [keymap file](https://github.com/qmk/qmk_firmware/blob/master/keyboards/torn/keymaps/default/keymap.c).
 This could be improved by adding a wrapper.
 Any alterations require compiling and flashing to the chip, which could complicate things though